okostine-panw/pc_scripts/README.md

 main-update-collections.py - update collections for hosts dynamically matching host filter, works for two types: hosts for clusters, etc. and for defenders based collections (registry scanning)
 See config-collections.jsonc for more options

+### pc_update_code_notifications_search.py
+pc_update_code_notifications_search.py update existing AppSec Code notifications for repository selection and Error categories.
+Allows selection of all Public, all private, all repos and search for repositories names to be included, selection of error categories policies to include and severity level.
+Integration must be already selected via UI to beable to use the script to update notification config for the existing rule.
+Saves csv file for the processed notification rule repos and policies for debugging.

+## Usage
 #### ### main-vulntags-baseline.py Usage
   ```
 % uv run main-vulntags-baseline.py